lugen4ro/dotfiles/tidbits/tidbits/git.md

-git show HEAD # Shows the last commit git show HEAD~2 # Two steps before the last commit git show HEAD:file.js # Shows the version of file.js stored in the last commit
+git show HEAD # Shows the last commit git show HEAD~2 # Two steps before the last commit git show HEAD:file.js # Shows the version of file.js stored in the last commit git ls-tree HEAD # Shows all files in commit pointed to by HEAD
 ```

 ### Unstaging files (undoing git add)